Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Matrix model

-All originally dimensionful quantities are expressed in units of NC mass scale $\mu$.
-We chose the minus sign of the mass term to enable positive $c_2$ to parameterize the relevant portion of the phase diagram, while positive $c_4$ ensures that $S$ is bounded from below.
+All originally dimensionful quantities are now expressed in units of $\mu$.
+We chose the minus sign of the mass term to enable positive $c_2$ to parameterize the relevant portion of the phase diagram, while positive $c_4$ ensures that $S_N$ is bounded from below.
 They will be accompanied by the rescaled model parameters

 We performed parallel hybrid Monte Carlo simulations to measure various thermodynamic observables, most important being \begin{itemize} \item heat capacity $C=\Var S\big/N^2$, \item magnetic susceptibility $\chi=\Var\abs{\Tr\,\Phi}\,\big/N$, \item distributions of eigenvalues and traces of $\Phi$, \end{itemize} where expectation value $\expval{\mathcal{O}}$ and variance $\Var\mathcal{O}$ of the observable $\mathcal{O}$ are given by